• HOME

 Bobble Stitch Blanket Knitting Pattern

 Last month I posted a bobble stitch crochet blanket pattern, which I called the Rhombus Throw.
-Because this pattern received so much love from my crochet followers, I decided to make a knit version for those of you who prefer to knit as well!
-Just like the Rhombus throw, this blanket also creates a repeating diamond geometric pattern with the bobbles.
+Because this pattern received so much love from my crochet followers, I decided to make a knit version for those of you who prefer to knit!
+The bobble stitch in knitting looks like a fancy technique that only expert knitters can pull off, but trust me, bobbles are way easier to knit than they look.

 Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!